-For events in tier 1 (Major World), tier 2 (Qualification) and tier 5 (Youth only) BISFed will invite nations to attend events based on the qualification criteria set out in each event's official qualification guide.
-BISFed will only contact qualified nations to offer an invite for the competition which the qualified nation must accept or decline by the deadline advised in the invitation.
-If a slot is not accepted by the deadline, it will be assumed that the slots have been declined.
-The invitation will specify which events a nation has qualified for and the number of entry slots available for that event.
-Where a slot has been awarded to a named individual, BISFed will ask the member nation to accept the invite on the athlete's behalf but the slot can only be used by the named individual.
+For events in tier 1 (Major World), tier 2 (Qualification) and tier 3 (World Cup), World Boccia will invite nations to attend events based on the qualification criteria set out in each event's official qualification guide.
+World Boccia will only contact qualified nations to offer an invite to side that have indicate their interest for that event..
+If a slot is decline, World Boccia will try to find a replacement as soon as possible.
+Where a slot has been awarded to a named individual, World Boccia will ask the member nation to accept the invite on the athlete's behalf and the slot can only be used by the named individual.
+The invitation for World Cup (Tier 3) tournaments will include a request for each member nation to nominate their preferred choices from the available World Cup tournaments.
+Slots at the World Cup tournaments will be allocated based on these preferences with priority given to higher ranked nations.

-Invites will be issued by BISFed once all eligible qualification competitions have been completed (i.e., once final ranking event that would be included in qualification process has been completed).
-Where an event is being delivered with a competition partner, such as the IPC for the Paralympic Games, BISFed will agree the invitation process with the competition partner and communicate this timeline to all eligible nations.
-BISFed reserve the right not to issue an invitation or to rescind an invitation if a member is not in good standing with BISFed or the competition partner.
+Invites will be issued by World Boccia once all eligible qualification competitions have been completed (i.e., once final ranking event that would be included in qualification process has been completed).
+Where an event is being delivered with a competition partner, such as the IPC for the Paralympic Games, World Boccia will agree the invitation process with the competition partner and communicate this timeline to all eligible nations.
+World Boccia reserve the right not to issue an invitation or to rescind an invitation if a member is not in good standing with World Boccia or the competition partner.